Triston Casas Player Props: Red Sox vs. Yankees

 - The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.63).
+- The Yankees' 3.62 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to rank 18th in baseball in home runs surrendered (72 total, 1.1 per game).
+- Yankees pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.1 per game).

+- The Yankees will send German (3-3) to the mound to make his 12th start of the season.
+He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Los Angeles Dodgers, when the right-hander tossed six innings, surrendering one earned run while allowing four hits.
+- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went 6 2/3 innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.